CPSIA and ASTM F963-23 Product Lab Testing: A Complete Guide

 You can either submit product samples yourself, instruct your supplier to do so, or send an inspector to collect samples.
 What really matters is that the sample is collected from the same production run as the products you import and sell in the United States.

-The only way to be sure is by either sending the samples yourself or sending a third-party inspector to collect for you – preferably the same person that carries out your pre-shipment quality inspection.
+The only way to be sure is by either sending the samples yourself or sending a third-party inspector to collect for you – preferably the same person who carries out your pre-shipment quality inspection.

 In most cases, you need to send at least 3 to 4 product samples, as the testing company needs a certain amount of materials.

-c.
-Confirm quotation
+Step 3: Confirm quotation

 The testing company will send a final quotation once they’ve received the product samples.
 It can look something like this: